-Berkley's main focus is the exploration and development of its existing properties and diversification into renewable sources of energy, specifically photovoltaic power generation.
-Several opportunities are under evaluation within Canada and a number of discussions are in progress with a view to advancing one or more projects in 2013.
+Berkley's main focus is the exploration and development of its existing properties and diversification into renewable sources of energy.
+In addition to providing management consulting services for photovoltaic power generation projects, the Company is seeking opportunities to acquire and operate photovoltaic power generation projects within Canada.